Vernonlzy/rfid-smart-door/README.md

-# RFID Smart Door System
+# RFID Door System

 ## Overview

-The RFID Smart Door System is an ESP32-based project that integrates RFID card authentication with Firebase for user management and timestamp logging.
+The RFID Door System is an ESP32-based project that integrates RFID card authentication with Firebase for user management and timestamp logging.
 This system controls access to a door, logs successful and unsuccessful entries, and provides a remote control feature through a web interface.

 ## Getting Started